This post by Cari Dugan is shared here with her permission.

 What I want to know is this…

 What is going on in YOUR home?
-At YOUR church?
+At YOUR church or school?
 At YOUR playground?

 Did you know that statistically 1 out of 5 girls, and 1 out of 20 boys are reported to have been sexually abused ?
 And that roughly 63% of their predators are family members, or close friends?